Nationals vs. Rangers Player Props Betting Odds

 Thomas Stats

-- Thomas has collected 104 hits with 23 doubles, two triples, 14 home runs and 21 walks.
+- Thomas has recorded 104 hits with 23 doubles, two triples, 14 home runs and 21 walks.
 He has driven in 48 runs with seven stolen bases.

 Thomas Recent Games